 - With your child, use an atlas or the Internet to find pictures of each country's flag.
 Ask her to draw each flag on a separate piece of paper.

 - Use the binder clips to attach the flags to the yarn, creating a flag banner.
-Hang the banner on a wall in visibility of where your child will be watching the Games on television.
+Hang the banner on a wall near where your child will be watching the Games on television.

 - Use your flag banner to make watching the Olympics an interactive experience.
-If possible, watch the athletes parade during the opening ceremony, and talk about the different flags and national uniforms she sees.
 How do the different countries define themselves?
 What symbols and colors are represented in their uniforms?